 Creating a perfectly tailored atmosphere in your living space begins with the right curtains.
 To ensure a flawless fit that complements your interior design, accurate measurements are essential.
 This guide will walk you through the simple yet crucial steps of measuring for curtains.
 Whether you're dressing a window with an existing curtain pole or track, or starting from scratch, our instructions will help you achieve a stylish and seamless look that transforms your space.

 Obtaining your width measurement is a straightforward process.
 You'll want to measure the complete length of your curtain pole or track, as illustrated below.
-If you haven't set up the pole or track yet, you can measure the width of your window recess and include an additional amount to account for overlap, (we suggest adding 30-40cm to your recess width to ensure proper coverage on the sides of the window).
+If you haven't set up the pole or track yet, we strongly advise against making assumptions on measurements.
+We always recommend fitting your track or poll first to ensure your measurements are accurate.

 Measure the Width of a Curtain Pole